satsuma-xyz/node-gateway/README.md

 often go down or fall behind.
 Naive load balancing between nodes doesn't account for [data consistency issues](https://alchemy.com/blog/data-accuracy).

-node-gateway makes it easier to run reliable and accurate node infrastructure for dApp developers, traders, and stakers.
+node-gateway makes it easier to run a reliable and accurate node infrastructure for dApp developers, traders, and stakers.

 ## Example use cases